New Student Next Steps

 We build your first-semester course schedule for you!

 The Academic Advising Office creates a preliminary course schedule for every new student based on a completed Course Scheduling Survey.
 Directions on how to complete this survey are emailed to a student's FREDmail account.

 You will also receive an email notification to your FREDmail account that your course schedule is ready to view!
 Schedule adjustments may only be made after participating in an Academic Advising Appointment following completion of the FREDReady Mini-Course.

 The Jump Start Enrollment Program is a two-step online process.

 The first step is to complete an online mini-course using the OnCourse tool.
-Each student will be added to a group called “FREDReady Fall 2021.”
-Students can do this at their own pace and must complete this course before July 22.
-FREDReady Fall 2021 helps students learn how to complete many necessary enrollment items, as well as provides other important information regarding becoming a Fredonia student.
+Each student will be added to a group called “FREDReady Mini-Course.”
+Students can do this at their own pace and must complete this digital course before classes start each semester.
+This mini-course helps students learn how to complete many necessary enrollment items, as well as provides other important information regarding becoming a Fredonia student.

-Students will have an opportunity to meet virtually with an academic advisor to finalize or to make any necessary changes to their fall course schedule between July 12 - July 30.
-Once a student completes the “Tools for Learning” lesson within the FREDReady Fall 2021 course, they will be sent an email with a link to sign up for an individual academic advising appointment with an advisor in their major.
+Students will have an opportunity to meet virtually with an academic advisor to finalize or to make any necessary changes to their semester course schedule.
+Once a student completes the “Tools for Learning” lesson within FREDReady mini-course, they will be sent an email with a link and instructions on to sign up for an individual academic advising appointment with an advisor.

 How will you finance your education?